codingMustache/codingMustache/README.md

 ## Joke of the Day

-How does a penguin build it’s house?
-Igloos it together.
+I ate a clock yesterday.
+It was so time consuming.

 ## Daily Trivia

-What was the first company to use the term &quot;Golden Master&quot;?
+What was the first Android version specifically optimized for tablets?
- 1. IBM
+ 1. Froyo
- 2. Apple
+ 2. Honeycomb
- 3. Microsoft
+ 3. Eclair
- 4. Google
+ 4. Marshmellow

 <details>
   <summary>Answer</summary>
-  Apple
+  Honeycomb
 </details>